 Delivery requirements, what professionals need to meet to receive payment and SOFA students need to meet to screen their films and pass their classes, should be considered even before starting production.
 Student shorts must meet all of the following criteria prior to submission to the FVASA Screenings Committee:

 The final version of all student shorts must only contain original material, material in the public domain, or copyrighted material used with written permission or under accepted standards of fair use and properly credited in the end titles.
 Shorts with unauthorized content may not be screened or accepted for completion of degrees!

 Minimum and Maximum Lengths

-SOFA sets a minimum length for animated thesis shorts and a maximum length for all other types of shorts.
-Individual instructors or thesis advisers can set higher minimums or lower maximums.
+SOFA sets a minimum length for animated capstone shorts and a maximum length for all other types of shorts.
+Individual instructors can set higher minimums or lower maximums.
 However, lower minimums or higher maximums are only permitted with administrative chair approval.